 The new £50 banknote was officially unveiled by Bank of England Governor, Andrew Bailey on 25 March 2021 and features the scientist Alan Turing.
-However, it won’t be issued and come into general circulation until 23 June 2021, a significant date, as it is Alan Turing’s birthday.
-It now means that all Bank of England banknotes are available in a polymer form and this new note will join its predecessors, the £5 featuring Winston Churchill, the £10 note with Jane Austen and £20 note displaying JMW Turner.
+However, it didn’t come into general circulation until 23 June 2021, a significant date, as it is Alan Turing’s birthday.
+It now means that all Bank of England banknotes are available in a polymer form and this new note joins its predecessors, the £5 featuring Winston Churchill, the £10 note with Jane Austen and £20 note displaying JMW Turner.
 This new note will be very hard to counterfeit making it one of the most secure series of banknotes ever made.
 An interesting fact is that the higher the value of the note, the larger it is and the new £50 note measures 146mm x 77mm.

 What should retailers know about the new £50 note?

-- Both the new polymer and paper notes should continue to be accepted until the paper note’s withdrawal date – this has yet to be announced
+- Both the new polymer and paper notes should continue to be accepted until 30 September 2022.

 - The former £50 paper notes will be taken out of circulation gradually as they are banked by retailers and the public